Restrictions apply across Victoria

 In response to the COVID-19 pandemic, the Therapeutic Goods Administration (TGA) has issued a determination that hand sanitisers manufactured in accordance with specified formulations will be exempt from TGA regulation, as long as they contain particular ingredients, comply with advertising and meet labelling conditions.

-The specified formulation contains very high percentages of either ethanol or isopropyl alcohol, both of which are dangerous goods:
+The specified formulation contains very high percentages of either ethanol or isopropyl alcohol, both of which are classified as dangerous goods:

 - 80 per cent (by volume) ethyl alcohol (ethanol), or